Run-Time: 1 x 52 min.

 Format: 16:9 , 16:9 , , 16:9

 This stunning metropolis has a flavor of two continents - Asia and Europe, divided and connected by the Bosporus straits, where the salty waters of the Sea of Marmara mix with the currents of the Black Sea.
-Though the Bosporus is one of the world's busiest shipping routes you can still see three different species of dolphin here - reminiscent of the sagas of the ancient world.
-Living relics of antiquity are everywhere in Istanbul: for example, the martens were imported by Egyptian traders to protect their sacks of seeds.
+Though the Bosporus is one of the world's busiest shipping routes you can still see three species of dolphin here - reminiscent of the sagas of the ancient world.
+Living relics of antiquity are everywhere in Istanbul: for example, the martens were imported by Egyptian traders to protect their sacks of seeds from rats and mice.

 For migrating birds Istanbul is a toehold as they head north for the European spring.
 But some animals have come to stay: wild wolves, invading from the east, mate with wild dogs.
 It's happening today as it has for generations, so that now some scientists talk of a new species: the wolfdog.